Sumanthreddy954/uber-data-analytics/README.md

-# 🚖 Uber Data Analytics | GCP & Big Data Solutions 🌐
+# 🚖 Uber Data Analytics | Modern Data Engineering on GCP

 ### 📊 **Project Overview**
 This project performs a deep analysis of Uber trip data using Google Cloud Platform (GCP) and advanced analytics tools.
 It uncovers insights into ride patterns, demand trends, and driver performance.